 \section{Boltzmann equation for baryons}

 As baryons, we refer here generically to electrons and protons, neglecting helium nuclei.
 The latter can be straightforwardly included, as we are going to comment throughout the derivation.
-Electrons and protons interact via Coulomb scattering: and in turn recall that electrons are also coupled to photons via Thomson scattering.
-Electrons also interact with Helium nuclei via Coulomb scattering.
-We assume the interactions to be so efficient that:
+Electrons and protons interact via Coulomb scattering:

+and, in turn, electrons are also coupled to photons via Thomson scattering.
+We assume the Coulomb interaction to be so efficient that:

-In other words, we do not expect to have more electrons here and more protons there, thereby generating cosmic dipoles.
-So, baryons together form the so-called \textbf{baryonic plasma}.
-Baryons are heavy and non-relativistic in the epochs of interest and thus there is no exchange of energy via Thomson scattering with photons.
-For this reason we expect that their density contrast is governed by an equation similar to Eq.~\eqref{deltaequationCDM}.
+Baryons are non-relativistic in the epochs of interest, and thus there is no exchange of energy via Thomson scattering with photons.
+For this reason, we expect that their density contrast is governed by an equation similar to Eq.~\eqref{deltaequationCDM}.